mcfly1885/unit-converter-js/README.md

 # Unit Converter
-A simple Vanilla JavaScript application that convert measure values.
+A simple JavaScript application that convert measure values.

 ## How it works ⚙️

-The application, written in VanillaJS requires user to insert a starting value in a number field, and an unit measure in select menu (on top).
+The application, written in Javascript requires user to insert a starting value in a number field, and an unit measure in select menu (on top).

 ![App-demo](img/UnitConverter-demo.webp)